Tsokneelsbd/Tsokneel.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I'm a Ph.D. candidate in the Deparment of Electrical Engineering at [South Dakota State University](https://www.sdstate.edu/) working under the supervision of [Dr.Timothy M. Hansen](https://www.sdstate.edu/directory/tim-hansen).
-I'm working as a graduate research assistanr and I have worked as teaching assistant during my Ph.D. program.
-Currently I am working as an intern at National Renewable Energy Laboratory.

-My research focuses on the analysis, design, and control of power electronic converters, and dynamic modeling and simulation of converter-dominated power systems.
-I have demonstrated my experience on using various programming language and exposure to the power systems modeling and simulation tools.
+I am currently a Ph.D. candidate in the Department of Electrical Engineering and Computer Science at [South Dakota State University](https://www.sdstate.edu/) .
+I work under the guidance of [Dr.Timothy M. Hansen](https://www.sdstate.edu/directory/tim-hansen) and specialize in dynamic modeling and simulation of converter-dominated power systems.
+My research focuses on the modeling, analysis, and control of power electronic converters, as well as a thorough understanding of power grid design, estimation, and co-simulation in power systems.
+My primary research interest is studying the impact of high power-electronics based distributed energy resources for voltage and frequency stability, developing the reduce-ordered models and aggregated dynamic modeling.
+Additionally, I have experience using various programming languages and have been exposed to power systems modeling and simulation tools.
 Education
 ======
 * Ph.D. in Electrical Engineering (GPA: 4/4), SDSU, USA (Expected Graduation: May, 2023)